wahibhaq/android-speaker-audioanalysis/README.md

     .
     labelN

     This is the format widely used in the MATLAB (or others) version.
-The feaure matrix should be condense (N-by-M), if there are some missing data, please use zero for them.
+The feaure matrix should be condense (N-by-M), if there are some missing values, please replace them with zero.

 3. Embedded (data are written directly in the codes) Although writting data in the codes are not feasible in most of the tasks, sometimes it is useful for validation/testing.